localhorst87/recompile_fmu/README.md

 `-f` / `--fmu`: The absolute or relative path to your FMU you want to recompile

-`-h` / `--headers`: The absolute or relative path to the folder that contains the FMI2
+`-h` / `--headers`: The absolute or relative path to the folder that contains the FMI2 headers

 ### Windows